 The lake itself has two beaches, with the south beach being the more popular one and the one with a lifeguard on duty in the summer.
 The south beach also has a concession stand and washrooms.

-The north beach is in the dog off-leash area of the park, meaning that it’s very popular amongst Vancouver’s canine population.
+The north beach is in the dog off-leash area of the park, meaning that it’s very popular among Vancouver’s canine population.
 People don’t swim there, but if you stop by when the weather is nice you’re sure to see some dogs splashing around and having a great time.

 (Note: Years ago, Trout Lake used to be nicer to swim in than it is today.
 Nowadays the water isn’t actually the cleanest.
 It’s still though a very nice spot.)